-1. What Not to Post: What happens between the sheets.
+1. Don’t post what happens between the sheets.

 Why It’s a Mistake: Well, first of all, gross.
 Second of all, no one likes a TMI-nator.
 (That’s a portmanteau of “TMI” and “terminator,” by the way.
 You’ll be seeing it everywhere soon).

-We're not saying you shouldn't engage in a little long-distance flirtation with your S.O.
-If that's your thing, though, keep it on the texts.
-Or do like the kids and use Snapchat.
+We’re not saying you shouldn’t engage in a little long-distance flirtation with your S.O.
+If that’s your thing, though, keep it on the texts.
+Whatever you do, don’t post anything publicly without the full consent of your partner, or you could be putting your relationship in jeopardy.

 Why It’s a Mistake: You might think it’s cute that your girlfriend sleeps with a Pound Puppy.
 She probably doesn’t want her coworkers to get that little glimpse into her intimate life, though.
 Besides, aren’t those details sweeter when they’re just between the two of you?